Asclera for Spider Veins

 How long does a sclerotherapy session with Asclera take?

-A typical session with Dr. Quintana or Dr. Boker lasts from 15 to 45 minutes, depending on the number of spider vein clusters being targeted.
+A typical session with Dr. Quintana lasts from 15 to 45 minutes, depending on the number of spider vein clusters being targeted.
 Generally, 1-3 injections may be used for a single spider vein.
 This is usually sufficient to close off the unwanted vein, but sometimes a second injection session in 1-2 weeks may be needed.

 When will I see results from sclerotherapy?